Adriel Hampton

 Earlier in his career, Hampton co-founded the analytics startup Pinpoint Predictive, the podcast Gov 2.0 Radio, and the progressive Facebook community Really American.
 He was an early member of the organizing software company NationBuilder.
 In 2009, Hampton became the first person to launch a congressional candidacy via Twitter.

-Hampton is noted as a critic of Facebook's political advertising policies, arguing that the social media giant doesn't do enough to combat false political advertising on its platform.
-Hampton announced his candidacy for Governor of California in the 2022 election as a progressive candidate, but withdrew from the race before the filing deadline.
+Hampton is known for criticizing Facebook's political advertising policies, arguing that the social media giant doesn't do enough to combat false political advertising on its platform.
+In 2019, he launched a campaign for the 2022 California gubernatorial election as a progressive candidate, but withdrew before the filing deadline.

 Early life and education

 Hampton was born in Modesto, California and was homeschooled.
 He is a citizen of the Chickasaw Nation.
 He worked as editor-in-chief of The Impact newspaper at San Joaquin Delta College, and graduated from University of California, Berkeley with a degree in Rhetoric.
 Hampton worked as an editor at the Lodi News-Sentinel, Alameda News Group, the San Francisco Examiner, and as an investigator for the San Francisco City Attorney's Office.